What is ADA Compliance for Websites?

 It is difficult to make sure your website is ADA compliant on your own, especially if you don’t have a web development team.
 However, it is important to become ADA compliant in order to make your website accessible for everyone (and to avoid legal fees that could cost your company thousands of dollars.)
 If you need help making your website ADA compliant, contact SEO Design Chicago today!
 We can help you create an accessible website.

-• How do I make my website ADA compliant?
+2. How much does it cost to make my website ADA compliant?

 Call Now